Nike-Inc/gimme-aws-creds/README.md

 - okta_auth_server - [Okta API Authorization Server](https://help.okta.com/en/prev/Content/Topics/Security/API_Access.htm) used for OpenID Connect authentication for gimme-creds-lambda
 - client_id - OAuth client ID for gimme-creds-lambda
 - gimme_creds_server
   - URL for gimme-creds-lambda
   - 'internal' for direct interaction with the Okta APIs (`OKTA_API_KEY` environment variable required)
   - 'appurl' to set an aws application link url.
 This setting removes the need of an OKTA API key.
 - write_aws_creds - True or False - If True, the AWS credentials will be written to `~/.aws/credentials` otherwise it will be written to stdout.
 - cred_profile - If writing to the AWS cred file, this sets the name of the AWS credential profile.
-The reserved word 'role' will use the name component of the role arn as the profile name.  i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [okta-1234-role] in the aws credentials file
+  - The reserved word `role` will use the name component of the role arn as the profile name. i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [okta-1234-role] in the aws credentials file
+  - The reserved word `acc-role` will use the name component of the role arn prepended with account number to avoid collisions, i.e. arn:aws:iam::123456789012:role/okta-1234-role becomes section [123456789012-okta-1234-role] in the aws credentials file
+  - If set to `default` then the temp creds will be stored in the default profile
+  - Note: if there are multiple roles, and `default` is selected it will be overwritten multiple times and last role wins.
+The same happens when `role` is selected and you have many accounts with the same role names.
+Consider using `acc-role` if this happens.
 - aws_appname - This is optional.
 The Okta AWS App name, which has the role you want to assume.
 - aws_rolename - This is optional.
 The ARN of the role you want temporary AWS credentials for.
 The reserved word 'all' can be used to get and store credentials for every role the user is permissioned for.
 - aws_default_duration = This is optional.
 Lifetime for temporary credentials, in seconds.
 Defaults to 1 hour (3600)
 - app_url - If using 'appurl' setting for gimme_creds_server, this sets the url to the aws application configured in Okta.
-It is typically something like https://something.okta[preview].com/home/amazon_aws/app_instance_id/something
+It is typically something like <https://something.okta[preview].com/home/amazon_aws/app_instance_id/something>
 - okta_username - use this username to authenticate
 - preferred_mfa_type - automatically select a particular  device when prompted for MFA:
   - push - Okta Verify App push